amandajo514/Bank-Interview-Questions/README.md

 ## Sales Data Analysis

-In this section, I performed exploratory data analysis on the sales dataset.
-I utilized SQL code blocks to answer specific questions provided by the bank, such as retrieving sales information, calculating total sales amounts, and identifying top-selling products.
+In this section, I utilized SQL code blocks to answer specific questions provided by the bank, such as retrieving sales information, calculating total sales amounts, and identifying top-selling products.

 ## Reporting